Daniel-KM/Omeka-S-module-Thesaurus/README.md

 The view helper can be used for any purpose, for example to build a hierarchical list of item sets, but this is not the main purpose.

-The thesaurus can be used to fill resources via the module [Custom Vocab].
+The thesaurus can be used to fill resources via a dedicated data type, without the module [Custom Vocab] (kept for compatibility).

 A future version may rely on ISO 25964 (Thesauri and interoperability with other vocabularies).